• Home

 Ranch Cow Horse Division

 The new WCRH ranch cow horse division includes ranch boxing, ranch cutting and ranch reining.
-See showbill and demo videos below.
+Annual AQHA Ranching Heritage Challenge and a full day of AQHA VRH classes will also be offered on each show weekend!
+Demo videos below.
+Showbill coming soon!

-Ranch Boxing & Ranch Reining divisions: Open, Amateur, Green Horse, Green as Grass, Youth, Short Stirrup (Walk Trot pattern, 10 & under)
+Ranch Boxing & Ranch Reining divisions: Open, Amateur, Green Horse, Green as Grass, Youth, Short Stirrup (Walk Trot pattern, 10 & under, short stirrup must track cow, stop and turn both ways), All ranch boxing is 50 sec time limit on cow.

 Green as Grass division: Open to riders who have competed at 5 or less shows in a specific class (cutting, reining and/or boxing) in their lifetime.